NoorFatima-developer/Learn-Javascript-in-depth/Lecture 42(Classes & OOP)/notes.md

 // Example of Object Literals is as follows:

-// property ka use ye h k meny const ka use kea hai and method ks
-// mtlb ye h k meny function ka use kea hai...
+// property ka use ye h k meny const ka use kea hai and method ka use ye h k meny function ka use kea hai...

 const user = {
     username: "noor",